-AICPA Comments on the Appraisal Foundation's Valuation of Customer-Related Assets Discussion Draft
+AICPA Comments on Second Exposure Draft of The Appraisal Foundation's Valuation of Customer-Related Assets

 FVS Executive Committee Report Makes Recommendations to Help Improve Efficiencies of the Court System

 The AICPA FVS Executive Committee has collaborated with the Institute for the Advancement of the American Legal System (IAALS) at the University of Denver in their efforts to improve the United States civil justice system’s ability to provide parties before the court with a speedy, inexpensive and just determination of every action, which is set forth in Rule One of the Federal Rules of Civil Procedure.
 The FVS Executive Committee and IAALS have written a report titled Another Voice: Financial Expert on Reducing Client Costs in Litigation.
 This document details the following five recommendations to maximize both the effectiveness and efficiency of financial expert witnesses’ use in the civil pretrial process.

 - Judges should implement early and consistent active case management;